0

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on testing for HIV and syphilis, so it's likely you can continue your medications, but you should confirm with the trial organizers.

-How is the Multiplo TP/HIV Antibody Test different from other treatments for HIV and syphilis?
+What evidence suggests that the Multiplo TP/HIV Antibody Test is effective for detecting HIV and syphilis?

 This trial is for individuals at least 16 years old who can read English or French, consent to the study, and provide a detailed medical history.
 Participants must be willing to give blood samples and undergo HIV and syphilis testing with the Multiplo TP/HIV Antibody Test.
 Those previously diagnosed with syphilis or with an unknown HIV/syphilis status (with last negative test over 3 months ago) may join.